ghoulsblade/SKSE_Template_CPP23modules/README.md

 > 📜 other templates available at https://github.com/SkyrimScripting/SKSE_Templates

-# SKSE plugin using .cpp and .h files
+# SKSE plugin using .cpp .ixx and .h files

-Very simple C++ SKSE plugin for Skyrim!
+Very simple C++ SKSE plugin with c++23 modules for Skyrim!

 ---